 The best form of calcium are chelates (like calcium citrate and malate).
 They are better absorbed regardless of digestive function and can be taken with or without food.
 They also do not compete with iron absorption like other types of calcium.
 And they are low in lead and least apt to cause calcification.

 - Calcium daily dose of 500–700 mg can easily be obtained from food alone.
-A diet tracking website or app (my favourite is myfitnesspal.com) can help you calculate how much calcium you are getting from food, and calcium supplements should only cover any shortfall until you reach the daily recommended dose (for women over 50, this is 1200mg/day).
+A diet tracking website or app like myfitnesspal.com can help you calculate how much calcium you are getting from food, and calcium supplements should only cover any shortfall until you reach the daily recommended dose (for women over 50, this is 1200mg/day).
 Do not take any more calcium than the recommended amount.

 - To optimize absorption, total daily calcium should be divided throughout the day into individual 500mg doses, regardless of the dose.
 Anything above this has a risk of lodging into your blood vessels.

-- You should take organic forms of calcium CITRATE or MALATE instead of carbonate (those chalky Tums).
+- Calcium CITRATE or MALATE forms are especially bioavailable and better than carbonate (those chalky Tums).
 It may be a bit more expensive, but it is better broken down in the stomach, has a lower risk of contamination and has a lower chance of causing kidney stones.
 Citrate binds to oxalate, reducing its intestinal absorption.

 - High serum calcium levels, known as hypercalcemia, has been associated with an increased risk of cardiovascular events, myocardial infarction, and stroke.
 It is best to have your serum calcium levels checked with your doctor before supplementing.